The Difference Between Template and Custom-Built Websites

 - You’re limited in your graphics design and navigation capability.
 A significant degree of customization is possible in templates, especially the more expensive ones, but you are largely stuck with the parameters of the template for your graphics design and navigation.
 This can be simple design parameters, like limited choices in icons, or more serious issues like the inability to have a functionality you want in the way that you’d like it to work.

 - Some templates aren’t especially well-made or maintained.
 This can’t be emphasized enough — template sites are only as good as the template itself!
 Virtually all templates nowadays (as of May 2017) are designed to be responsive — that is, they respond to the device used to view them and automatically optimize to that device’s screen size.
 However, WordPress is updated frequently to stay on top of security concerns — major updates occur a few times a year, and security patches can come out as often as needed.
 Unfortunately, not all template developers update their templates to keep up with the changes.
 If your template isn’t updated regularly, your template might break when you or your developer install a WordPress update.
 That puts you in the position of having to run an older version of WordPress, which can make your site more vulnerable to hacking.
 Down the road this can also lead to problems hosting your site, as quality website hosting plans are not willing to host sites that are running severely out-of-date versions of WordPress.
 Also, certain external tie-ins that may be featured on your site, such as PayPal integration, will update automatically and may cease to work with older versions of WordPress.
-Fortunately, more expensive, better-designed templates are less likely to develop this problem — to minimize this risk, you should carefully check reviews and history of both the template and its developer before making a choice.
+Fortunately, more expensive, better-designed templates are less likely to develop this problem — to minimize the risk, you should carefully check reviews and history of both the template and its developer before making a choice.

 - Functionality can be limited in template sites.
 Adding e-commerce and other kinds of custom applications is difficult or impossible in template sites.